Local limits of random spanning trees in random environment: Low Disorder

 For simplicity, we shall assume from now on that $\beta \geq 1$, and remark that the concentration arguments follow similarly for $0 \leq \beta \leq 1$.

 For two edges $e,f$ let $|e \cap f|$ be the number of endpoints that they share.
-The following lemma will follow quite easily from the concentration inequality \eqref{eq:BernU} and the electric network tools developed in Section \ref{S:electric}.
-We shall denote by $G / f$ the graph obtained by contracting the endpoints of $f$ into a single vertex.
+The following lemma will follow quite easily from the concentration inequality \eqref{eq:BernU} and the electric network tools developed in Section~\ref{SS:electric}.
+Recall that $G / f$ denotes the graph obtained by contracting the endpoints of $f$ into a single vertex.